 NCC allows investment (own funds and those of CMs) in securities / assets issued by CMs.
 At the same time, when analyzing counterparties' credit exposure NCC considers both their exposures as CMs and their exposures as counterparties/security issuers when allocating funds.
-Moreover, the overwhelming part of the portfolio (over 50%) is invested in Russian Sovereign bonds.

 NCC invests cash only in highly liquid financial instruments, sets limits for the share of acquired securities in the total volume of issued securities, and conducts monitoring of the forecasted portfolio liquidation period.
 In a drastic lack of liquidity, the securities is eligible for CBR REPO facilities.
-Furthermore, the overall maturity of corporate bonds' portfolio is limited to 1.5 years, thus market risks, i.e. risks of negative revaluation of bond's prices, are mitigated.
+Furthermore, the overall maturity of corporate bonds' portfolio is limited to 1.5 years, thus market risk is mitigated.

-NCC considers custodian risk as insignificant because NCC applies strict criteria and uses NSD as the main custodian.
+NCC considers custodian risk as insignificant because NCC applies stringent criteria to depository chosen and uses NSD as the main custodian.
 Investment Strategy is conservative as there is a number of regulatory and internal limitations.
 NCC invests CMs money in highly liquid assets only and the major part of NCC's portfolio is Sovereign Russian bonds.
 NCC's Risk department and CBR monitor NCC's portfolio on a regular basis.